materialscloud-org/learn-fireside/README.md

 You will notice while doing the exercises that an higher value of a convergence parameter will also result in an longer execution time of your code.
 Computational resources have a cost and most importantly are usually limited, hence you always want to aim to squeeze all the possible calculation out of them, while still obtaining physically relevant results.

-For more details on what are each approximations, refer to the documentation of each subsection and the [handouts](files/handouts.pdf).
+For more details on each approximation, refer to the documentation of each subsection and the [handouts](files/handouts.pdf).

 # Computing mechaical properties